Lecturer of Scientific Writing

 Research Areas: global science education

-Philip Rodenbough is an interdisciplinary scholar interested in scientific writing, science pedagogy, and global development.
+Philip Rodenbough is an interdisciplinary scholar interested in professional, scientific writing and many other aspects of both science and writing.
 His projects on global chemistry education have won funding from the Materials Research Society Foundation, and his writing and research have appeared in Polity ZA, In On Africa, InChemistry, RightsViews, Metro, Angewandte Chemie, The Journal of the American Ceramic Society, Crystal Growth & Design, and the Journal of Chemical Education, among other outlets.